Sunny Deol: 1990–2003: Established actor

 At the time, 1996 marked Deol's most successful year in terms of commercial success.
 The audiences saw four releases that year including Himmat, Jeet, Ghatak, and Ajay.
 Starring Alongside Salman Khan and Karisma Kapoor, Jeet earned a worldwide collection of ₹30.5 crore.
 It became the 3rd highest grossing Bollywood film of 1996.
 In Jeet, Deol played a hitman who falls in love with a woman, prompting a dramatic struggle between his criminal past and a yearning for a better future.
 His performance was appreciated, with praise drawn towards his ability to blend action with romance.
+In a notable scene, Deol portrays his character’s frustration following a betrayal by delivering several iconic lines.
+These include: "Tum Sirf Meri Ho, Aur Kisi Ki Nahi Ho Sakti" (You belong only to me and can belong to no one else), "Inn Haathon Ne Sirf Hathyar Chhode Hain, Chalana Nahi Bhulle" (These hands have only laid down their weapons, they have not forgotten how to use them), "Agar Is Chaukhat Par Baraat Aayi, Toh Doli Ki Jagah Unki Arthiyan Uthengi" (If a wedding procession reaches this doorstep, funeral pyres will depart instead of a palanquin), and "Lashe Bichha Dunga Lashe" (I will lay down a carpet of corpses).
 Deol also starred alongside Karisma Kapoor in Ajay, which was also successful and found its place in the list of highest grossers of the year.
 Ghatak, released the same year, received critical and commercial acclaim, and was declared a blockbuster by Box Office India.
 It marked Santoshi's third collaboration with Deol, Seshadri, and Puri after Ghayal (1990) and Damini (1993).
 In this film, Deol played one of his most iconic characters Kashi Nath, who fights against a ruthless gangster to free his neighbourhood from tyranny and restore peace.
 The film earned Deol his fourth nomination for the Filmfare Award for Best Actor.
 Deol's dialogues in Ghatak such as "Ye Mazdoor Ka Haath Hai Katya" (This is a labourer's hand, Katya), "Utha Utha Ke Patkunga" (I will lift you and slam you repeatedly), and "Cheer Dunga Faad Dunga Saale" (I will tear you apart, you bastard) became popular among the audiences and influenced the pop culture of the time period.